boc-tothefuture/openhab-jruby/docs/usage.md

 ## Creating File-Based Rules

-1. Place Ruby rules files in `ruby/personal/` subdirectory for OpenHAB scripted automation.
-See [OpenHAB documentation](https://www.openhab.org/docs/configuration/jsr223.html#script-locations) for parent directory location.
+1. Place Ruby script files in `${OPENHAB_CONF}/automation/ruby` directory.
-2. Put `require 'openhab/dsl'` at the top of any Ruby based rules file.
+2. Put `require 'openhab/dsl'` at the top of any Ruby based scripts .

 For details on the rules syntax, see {OpenHAB::DSL::Rules::Builder}.